 What is Hydrogen Peroxide?

-Hydrogen peroxide is a chemical compound—H2O2—which is an oxidizer and weak sanitizer.
-It is typically diluted so it is safe for human contact, because pure hydrogen peroxide is so harsh, it would burn us.
+Hydrogen peroxide is a chemical compound—H2O2—which is a strong oxidizer, and weak sanitizer.
+It is typically diluted so it is safe for human contact, because pure hydrogen peroxide is harsh enough to burn skin.
 While it is most commonly used around the household for first aid, such as cleaning cuts and disinfecting wounds, such household products are heavily diluted (usually about 3-6% in solution).
 When you put hydrogen peroxide in the pool, however, the most common concentration is 35%.

 Around the home, hydrogen peroxide is actually somewhat of a miracle substance.
 It has many different uses.
 Read this to learn more about 60+ uses of hydrogen peroxide.

 For use in pools, hydrogen peroxide is an alternative sanitizer and oxidizer to chlorine.
 It also effectively wipes out free chlorine.
-They are conflicting chemicals.
+They are conflicting chemicals, so adding hydrogen peroxide to a chlorine pool is a bad idea.

 This is not the only example of conflicting chemicals in the pool business.
 Here are some others to look out for: